interbred-monkey/id3_reader/README.md

 ```

 ## Writing Tags

+New tags are identified by their four character frame IDs.
+These are listed here: http://id3.org/id3v2.3.0#Declared_ID3v2_frames

+PNG files can be embedded as album art by passing a buffer containing the file to the "APIC" frame.
+Support for JPEGs is TBD.

 ```
+var albumArtPath = __dirname + "/../public/img/albumart.png";
+var albumArt = fs.readFileSync(albumArtPath);

 var tags = {
+  APIC: albumArt,
-   title: 'New tag title',
+  TIT2: 'New tag title',
-   artist: 'New Artist',
+  TPE1: 'New Artist',
-   album: 'New album',
+  TALB: 'New album',
-   track_number: '4/10'
+  TRCK: '4/10'
 }

 id3_reader.write(path_to_music_file, tags, function(success, msg) {